moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-subcollections.md

 ***One-to-Many Relationships***: Subcollections are commonly used to represent one-to-many relationships between entities.
 For instance, a blog post can have multiple comments, each stored as a document in a subcollection within the post document.

 ***Querying***: You can query subcollections using Firestore queries.
 This allows you to retrieve documents from both the parent collection and its subcollections based on specific criteria.
+* DM: maybe each user collection can contain a subcollection of chat messages?

 ***Scalability***: Subcollections can help you organize and scale your data more effectively.
 Instead of storing all related data in a single document, you can distribute it across multiple documents within subcollections.